“Binary Blocks” by Antti Haavikko.

-“[M]ainly a game about building binary trees to do one’s bidding.
-But there is a second “game” hidden in plain sight but it is only for block haters evil people.”
+“[A] game about building binary trees to do one’s bidding.
+But there is a second “game” hidden in plain sight but it is only for […] evil people.”

-In this neat jam entry you have to build a specific binary tree to collect all the stars in a level.
+You have to build a specific binary tree to collect all stars in the levels of “Binary Blocks”.
 You control the structure of the tree by sorting the blocks in the stack on the left side.
 The lowest block will be placed in the middle, afterwards it will grow under specific rules: When the next block has a higher value, it will go to the right side, if the block has a lower value, it will go to the left.
-How the whole gameplay evolves after that, you can find out in our gameplay video or by playing the game for yourself.
-Don’t worry, you’ll get the hang out of it quickly.